biosimulations/biosimulations/biosimulations/libs/shared/storage/README.md

 The configuration is loaded via the config module, and uses the following environment variables

-- STORAGE_ENDPOINT - A url for an AWS S3 compatible s3 serverr
+- STORAGE_ENDPOINT - A URL for an AWS S3 compatible s3 serverr
 - STORAGE_ACCESS - The Access Key used for connecting to the bucket
 - STORAGE_SECRET - The Secret key associated with the key
 - STORAGE_BUCKET - The name of the storage bucket to use